 A water proofed Kerdi shower ready for tile.
 With this system water stays on top of our fabric and is directed to the drain.
-This shower is vapor proof.
+It is a ‘moisture management system’ This shower is vapor proof.
 Watch this short video for an explanation of how a traditional shower system works compared to a Schluter shower.

 A prepped shower fit for a king with a linear drain.
 This moisture management system will ensure a long term shower installation and isn't that why you ultimately chose tile, So you NEVER have to mess with it again?

 We always tell folks that we are the least expensive price because due to our care and knowledge you will only have to pay to have your project done once.

 In our principled view point of construction, a project takes as long as it takes to do it correctly, with quality.
 Sure, we could make a few extra bucks by cutting corners...but that's not who we are.
 I can't guarantee you the competition holds the same ideals...the same standards.
 When our projects are done you can tell the difference.

 A cut above the rest.

 If you're having a shower built, having it waterproof is the most important part.
 This is how we waterproof.
 Schlutersystems.com speaks for itself as to why they have the best products for a bathroom.
 Ask our competition, "How do you water proof?"
 That is the most important question when you're getting a bid for a shower.